Shubhamsaboo/awesome-llm-apps/rag_tutorials/llm_app_hybrid_RAG_claude/README.md

   - Hybrid search combining semantic and keyword matching
   - Reranking for better context selection

-- **Interactive Chat Interface**:
-  - Real-time streaming responses
-  - Chat history preservation
-  - Error handling with retry options
-  - File upload validation

 - **Multi-Model Integration**:
-  - Claude for text generation
+  - Claude for text generation - tested with Claude 3 Opus
-  - OpenAI for embeddings
+  - OpenAI for embeddings - tested with text-embedding-3-large
-  - Cohere for reranking (tried using the new Cohere 3.5 reranker)
+  - Cohere for reranking - tested with Cohere 3.5 reranker

 ## Prerequisites